Plant hormone: Use in horticulture

+Use in agriculture

+Plant regulators (PRs) or plant growth regulators (PGRs) are compounds, both naturally occurring and synthetic, used in agriculture to modify the behaviour of plants.
+They can be used to increase or inhibit growth, influence flowering and/or fruit growth, alter the maturation, or reduce abiotic stress.
+The compendium of pesticide common names lists 103 plant growth regulators, many of which have been removed from the market.

+When used in field conditions, plant hormones or mixtures that include them can be applied as biostimulants.

 Human use

 Salicylic acid

 Willow bark has been used for centuries as a painkiller.
 The active ingredient in willow bark that provides these effects is the hormone salicylic acid (SA).
 In 1899, the pharmaceutical company Bayer began marketing a derivative of SA as the drug aspirin.
 In addition to its use as a painkiller, SA is also used in topical treatments of several skin conditions, including acne, warts and psoriasis.
 Another derivative of SA, sodium salicylate has been found to suppress proliferation of lymphoblastic leukemia, prostate, breast, and melanoma human cancer cells.

 Jasmonic acid

 Jasmonic acid (JA) can induce death in lymphoblastic leukemia cells.
 Methyl jasmonate (a derivative of JA, also found in plants) has been shown to inhibit proliferation in a number of cancer cell lines, although there is still debate over its use as an anti-cancer drug, due to its potential negative effects on healthy cells.